rtreffer/ContactMerger/README.md

 The Service will run whenever the systems battery status is good, the data is old and/or the phone is plugged in.

+It is available under the terms of the Apache Licence Version 2.